ibm-cloud-docs/account/iam-users_roles.md

 * A single resource type within an instance, for example, a bucket in an {{site.data.keyword.objectstorageshort}} instance

 If you want to enable a user full administrator access to complete [account management tasks](/docs/account?topic=account-account-services#account-services), such as inviting and removing users, viewing billing and usage, managing service IDs, managing access groups, managing user access, and access to all account resources, you must assign a user the following access:
-* A policy for **All Identity and Access enabled services** within the **Account** with the Administrator and Manager roles.
+* A policy for all identity and access enabled services within the account with the administrator and manager roles assigned.
-* A policy with Administrator role on **All Account Management Services**
+* A policy with the administrator role assigned on all account management services.

-## Cloud IAM roles
+## IAM roles
 {: #iamusermanrol}

-With Cloud IAM, you can manage and define access for users and resources in your account.
-Two types of roles can be assigned: platform management roles and service access roles.
+You can manage and define access based on specific roles for users and resources in your account.

-* Platform management roles

-Platform management roles cover a range of actions, including the ability to create and delete instances, manage aliases, bindings, and credentials, and manage access.
+* Platform management roles cover a range of actions, including the ability to create and delete instances, manage aliases, bindings, and credentials, and manage access.
 The platform roles are administrator, editor, operator, viewer.
 Platform management roles also apply to [account management services](/docs/account?topic=account-account-services#account-management-actions-roles) that enable users to invite users, manage service IDs, access policies, catalog entries, and track billing and usage depending on their assigned role on an account management service.

-* Service access roles

-Service access roles define a user or service’s ability to perform actions on a service instance, such as accessing the console or performing API calls.
+* Service access roles define a user or service’s ability to perform actions on a service instance, such as accessing the console or performing API calls.
 The most common service access roles are manager, writer, and reader.
 Each service maps particular actions for working with the service to each of these roles.

   You might not see all of the roles that are listed here as options when you assign policies in the UI because only the roles available for the service that you chose are displayed.
 For more information on what roles are enabled and what actions each access role allows for each service, see the documentation for that service.
   {: note}

-* Custom roles

-An account owner or a user assigned the Administrator role on the Role management service can create custom roles for a service on the IAM Roles page.
+* Custom roles for a service can be created on the IAM Roles page by the account owner or a user assigned the administrator role on the role management service.

-You can review the available roles and associated actions for a particular service by going to the [Roles](cloud.ibm.com/iam/roles) page, and selecting the service that you want to learn more about.
+  You can review the available roles and associated actions for a particular service by going to the [Roles](https://cloud.ibm.com/iam/roles){: external} page, and selecting the service that you want to learn more about.
 This is the same page where you can create a custom role in the console.
   {: note}

 ### Platform management roles
 {: #platformroles}